39th ABW Airmen receive STEP promotions

 |0

-This work, 39th ABW Airmen receive STEP promotions [Image 4 of 4], by SSgt Joshua Hoskins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 39th ABW Airmen receive STEP promotions, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.